Global splittings and super Harish-Chandra pairs for affine supergroups: Supergroups and super Harish-Chandra pairs

 \begin{theorem} Let $ \, G \in \gssfsgrps_\bk \, $ and $ \, \cP \in \sHCp_\bk \, $ correspond to each other as above.
 2pt (a)\, For any fixed finite free $ \bk $--supermodule $ M $, the above constructions provide two bijections, inverse to each other, between $ G $--module structures and $ \cP $--module structures on $ M \, $.
 2pt (b)\, The whole construction above is natural in $ M $, in that the above bijections over two $ \bk $--supermodules $ \widehat{M} $ and $ \widetilde{M} $ are compatible with $ \bk $--supermodule morphisms from $ \widehat{M} $ to $ \widetilde{M} \, $.
 Thus, all the bijections mentioned in (a) --- for all different $ M $'s --- do provide equivalences, quasi-inverse to each other, between the category of all $ G $--modules and the category of all $ \cP $--modules. \end{theorem}

 7pt

 \begin{remarks} Professor Masuoka kindly shared with the author the following observations: 2pt {\it (a)}\, Here above we considered modules $ M $ (over supergroups or over sHCp's) that are finite free as $ \bk $--supermodules --- which is consistent with our description of $ \rGL(M) $ as given in Examples \ref{exs-supvecs}{\it (b)}.
 On the other hand, one can weaken this assumption, requiring only that $ M $ be finite projective: Theorem \ref{main-thm_sHCp-equiv} above will then still hold true.
-2pt {\it (b)}\, With the above mentioned projectivity assumption, our Theorem \ref{main-thm_sHCp-equiv} improves Theorem 7.6 and Theorem 8.4 in \cite{mas-shi}.
-Indeed, Theorem 7.6 holds true over any commutative ring, just assuming (with notation of \cite{mas-shi}) that $ \, O(G) \longrightarrow {\text{hy}(G)}^* \, $ be injective (geometrically, it means that $ G $ is connected).
-On the other hand, Theorem 8.4 in \cite{mas-shi} holds true over any integral domain. \end{remarks}
+2pt {\it (b)}\, With the above mentioned projectivity assumption, our Theorem \ref{main-thm_sHCp-equiv} improves Proposition 5.4 and Theorem 5.8 in \cite{mas-shi}.
+Indeed, Proposition 5.4 holds true over any commutative ring, just assuming (with notation of \cite{mas-shi}) that the map $ \, O(G) \longrightarrow {\text{hy}(G)}^* \, $ be injective (geometrically, it means that $ G $ is connected). \end{remarks}

 \begin{free text} Let a supergroup $ \, G \in \gssfsgrps_\bk \, $ be given, with associated classical subsupergroup $ \, G_{\text{\it ev}} = G_\zero \, $.
 Let $ V $ be any $ G_\zero $--module: we shall now provide an explicit construction of the {\it induced $ G $--module} $ \text{\sl Ind}_{G_\zero}^{\,G}\!(V) \, $.